FutuRaM-Project/Recovery-Model/README.md

 # Futurama system model

 ## Installation

-1. Clone the repository
+1. Clone the repository to your local machine (or download the [zip file](https://github.com/FutuRaM-Project/IntegratedModel/archive/refs/heads/main.zip))
 2. Run
    > bash auto_install.sh to install everything (may require 'chmod +x auto_install.sh' first)

    Or

-   >In the root directory of the repository, run `pip install -e ./src` to install the package in editable mode
+   >In the root directory of the repository, run `pip install ./src` to install the package

+3. You can now import the package in python with `import futuram as f`
    * See src/examples/ELV to get an idea how it can work
    * See classes for the different objects in the model

+## Development

+You can install the package in editable mode by running `pip install -e ./src` in the root directory of the repository.
+This means that you can make changes to the code and test them live, without having to reinstall the package.

+If you make changes to the code, do it in your own branch and make a pull request to the main branch when you are done.

 ## Overview of the classes in system model
 ![OverviewOfClassesInTheModel](docs/figures/OverviewOfClassesInTheModel.svg)